WELI

 WELI is powered at 5,000 watts, non-directional by day.
-But to protect other stations on or near 960 AM from interference, at night it uses a directional antenna with a four-tower array.
+To protect other stations on or near 960 AM from interference, at night it uses a directional antenna with a four-tower array.
 Programming is also heard on 215 watt FM translator W245DK at 96.9 MHz.

 Programming

-Weekdays begin with a news and interview show, "The Vinnie Penn Project," simulcast on co-owned WPOP 1410 AM in Hartford.
+Weekdays begin with a news and interview show, "The Vinnie Penn Project", simulcast on co-owned WPOP in Hartford.
 The rest of the weekday schedule includes nationally syndicated talk shows, mostly from Premiere Networks: The Glenn Beck Program, The Sean Hannity Show, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal from Compass Media Networks.
 World and national news comes from Fox News Radio with WELI newscasters supplying Connecticut news for both WELI and WPOP.

 On weekends, WELI airs syndicated shows including At Home with Gary Sullivan, Sunday Night Live with Bill Cunningham and Somewhere in Time with Art Bell, as well as repeats of weekday shows.
 WELI Sports Director George DeMaio Jr. hosts a Saturday morning show.